maths/stack-web/website_files/CaseStudies/2024/Custom_libraries.md

     </figure>
 </div>

-`texput` interacts with validation unexpectedly, in that the validation LaTeX display is only "aware" of any lines in the Question Variables that are exactly `texput(...)`.
+As of STACK v4.6.0, only direct `texput` commands in the Question Variables are picked up by the validation to change the LaTeX display.
 This means that you cannot put the `texput` inside a larger block of code (notably, including if statements) or refer to other existing variables, functions or flags within the `texput` code itself.
 Ideally, teachers would be able to choose whether to include this part of the file with a flag variable (in case they are wanting to use the variable `c` for a constant of integration, or `r` to refer to the vector `[x,y,z]` etc.), but this is not possible.
 Even nicer would be the ability to choose what type of matrix bracket is used (questions that ask for lists of vectors are a bit confusing to read at present), or to match the question-wide matrix bracket choice.
 Perhaps future versions will give more control over `texput` and validation, but for now these suffice.

 There are also a number of functions that convert statements between various "standard forms".
 It is much easier to write this library of routines knowing that everything is either a list of lists or a matrix.
 Convenience functions are provided that will convert groups (i.e. lists, sets, ntuples, spans, and others) of vectors (matrices, `c`, `r`, lists, ntuples) into a list of lists, and then to convert a list of lists into a matrix.